DeterminateSystems/nixos-vault-service/README.md

         #  * none
         defaultChangeAction = "...";

+        # This file will be accessible at `/tmp/detsys-vault/webserver.cert` by
+        # any units in the namespace of `detsys-vaultAgent-service-name.service`
+        # via the JoinsNamespaceOf= systemd directive.
         files."webserver.cert" = {
             # What to do if this *specific* file changes content.
             # Defaults to the secretFiles.defaultChangeAction, and any of those values are valid here too.
             changeAction = "reload";

+            # The octal mode of the created secret file (as a string).
+            # Defaults to 0400.
+            # NOTE: The owner and group of the file are set based on the
+            # infected service's User= and Group= systemd directives.
+            perms = "0400";

             # Either use an external file as the template:
             templateFile = ./example.ctmpl;